-The Springfield Symphony Youth Orchestras and Children’s Chorus is excited to start another wonderful 2020-2021 season.
-SYO and SCC provide a comprehensive and enriching musical education experience for students ranging from elementary school through high school ages.
-Like many other organizations that are adjusting plans due to the current COVID-19 pandemic, the Springfield Symphony Youth Orchestras and Children’s Chorus will be moving forward with online auditions for the 2020-2021 year.
+The Springfield Symphony Youth Orchestras and Children’s Chorus is excited to start another wonderful 2021-2022 season.
+SYO and SCC provide a comprehensive, fun and enriching musical education experience for students ranging from elementary school through high school ages.

 CLICK THE LINKS BELOW TO GET STARTED!

 FREQUENTLY ASKED QUESTIONS ABOUT THE SPRINGFIELD YOUTH ORCHESTRAS AND CHILDREN’S CHORUS

 How will the SYO/SCC program be handled during the current COVID-19 pandemic?

 The first priority of the SYO/SCC program is the health and well-being of our young musicians.
 We had a very successful season adapting to the pandemic during the 2020-2021 season, and we intend to continue providing a wonderful and safe experience for our young musicians during the 2021-2022 season.
 The SYO/SCC will host virtual orientations (Zoom Open Houses) at 3:00pm on Saturday, August 28 and Sunday, August 29 for accepted students and parents, where we will present our youth orchestra plan.
 You would only need to attend one.